 Recovery was a lengthy process and healing continues, but the process is one I will forever be grateful to have gone through to have my body back to near normal once again.

-The Desmoid journey never truly ends even when treatment concludes.
+The Desmoid journey never truly ends even once treatment concludes.
 Even so, it’s a fight worth fighting.
-I wouldn’t be who I am today if I hadn’t received my diagnosis.
-And while I wouldn’t wish the same diagnosis on anyone, I am grateful for the lessons I have learned along the way.
+While I wouldn’t wish the same diagnosis on anyone, I am grateful for the lessons I have learned along the way.

 Read more about my journey on the Rare Disease Day® website and consider submitting your own.